BestTimesToVisit.com Logo

 Getting Around Goa, India

-Tip:Buses can get very crowded, especially during peak season.
-Be prepared for a less comfortable ride.
-Use Google Maps or other navigation apps to check routes and timings.
-Carry small change for the fare.
+Tip:Buses can get crowded, especially during peak season.
+Use Google Maps or other GPS apps to check routes and timings.
+Always have small change ready as conductors may not have change for larger bills.
+Avoid traveling late at night on less frequented routes.

 Ferries

-Ferries connect various parts of Goa, especially the islands and river areas.
-They're a scenic and affordable way to travel between certain locations, offering a different perspective.
+Ferries connect various parts of Goa, especially islands like Divar Island and Chorao Island.
+They offer a scenic and relaxing way to travel, often with stunning views.

 Similar Destinations